iovisor/iovisor-ovn/tutorials/INSTALLING.md

 # Installing

-This guide includes the instructions to install bcc, go, hover and iovisor-ovnm those are the necessary components to run the examples.
+This guide includes the instructions to install bcc, go, hover and iovisor-ovn. those are the necessary components to run the examples.

-A linux kernel with a version 4.1 or newer is required, we recommend to use Ubuntu Xenial as all the examples have been tested on that platform.
+A Linux kernel with a version 4.4 or newer is required, we recommend to use Ubuntu Xenial as all the examples have been tested on that platform.

 ## Automatic Installation